112523chen/Project_SA_CTP/README.md

 # Project SA (Sentiment Analysis)

-## Project Description (To Be Updated)
+## Project Description

-Create a machine learning model that predicts the emotions of a section of text from a labeled dataset.
+Create a machine learning model that predicts the emotions of a section of text using data from a labeled dataset.

 ## Data Source